Illinois Court Records

 In Illinois, demerit points are mostly awarded to offenders that commit speeding violations, depending on how fast the offender was speeding.
 Points are awarded as follows if the offender passes the speed limit by:

-• 11 to 14 miles per hour—15 points
+- 11 to 14 miles per hour—15 points

-• 15 to 25 miles per hour—20 points
+- 15 to 25 miles per hour—20 points

-• More than 25 miles per hour—50 points
+- More than 25 miles per hour—50 points

-In accordance with the Illinois Administrative Code 1040.30(b), the points on a driving record may result in a suspension, depending on the offender’s previous record.
+Under the Illinois Administrative Code 1040.30(b), the points on a driving record may result in a suspension, depending on the offender’s previous record.
 The following apply if the offender has had no suspensions or revocations for seven years before the current conviction:

-• 0 through 14 points = No action
+- 0 through 14 points = No action

-• 15 through 44 points = 2-month suspension
+- 15 through 44 points = 2-month suspension

-• 45 through 74 points = 3-month suspension
+- 45 through 74 points = 3-month suspension

-• 75 through 89 points = 6-month suspension
+- 75 through 89 points = 6-month suspension

-• 90 through 99 points = 9-month suspension
+- 90 through 99 points = 9-month suspension

-• 100 through 109 = 12-month suspension
+- 100 through 109 = 12-month suspension

-• 110 or more = revocation
+- 110 or more = revocation

 If the offender has had one suspension or revocation within seven years of the current conviction, the following applies:

-• 0 through 14 points = No action
+- 0 through 14 points = No action

-• 15 through 44 points = 4-month suspension
+- 15 through 44 points = 4-month suspension

-• 45 through 74 points = 6-month suspension
+- 45 through 74 points = 6-month suspension

-• 75 through 109 points = 12-month suspension
+- 75 through 109 points = 12-month suspension

-• 110 or more = Revocation
+- 110 or more = Revocation

 If the offender has a current suspension for an unsatisfied judgment or financial/safety responsibility, and at least one conviction was entered after any of the suspensions, the following apply:

-• 0 through 14 points = No action
+- 0 through 14 points = No action

-• 15 through 109 = 12-month suspension
+- 15 through 109 = 12-month suspension

-• 110 or more = Revocation
+- 110 or more = Revocation

 Are Driving Records Public In Illinois?

-In accordance with the Illinois Freedom of Information Act (FOIA), the general public may access the state’s driving records.
+Following the Illinois Freedom of Information Act (FOIA), the general public may access the state’s driving records.
 However, only the persons named on the records and their immediate family members may access personal identifying information about the persons named on the records.
 Restricted details include personal information such as the person’s phone number or address.
 The public may only access crash information, withdrawals, and convictions.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

-How To Find Traffic/driving Records In Illinois?
+How To Find Traffic/Driving Records In Illinois?

 Illinois driving records are accessible from the Office of the Secretary of State’s Driver Services Department.
 The Secretary of State maintains these records and keeps details of all suspensions or revocations in the state.

 Generally, traffic tickets that end in either revocation or suspension remain on an offender’s driving record for at least seven years from the day the person’s license is reinstated.
-Other serious offenses, such as a DUI, will remain permanently on the offender’s driving record.
+Other serious offenses, such as a DUI, may remain permanently on the offender’s driving record.
 The Secretary of State reserves the authority to remove or maintain any details.

 Abstracts of Illinois driving records are available online, by mail, and in person.
 To obtain a driving record abstract online, use the Driving Record Abstract platform.
 This method is only valid for people requesting personal records.
 It costs $12 in addition to a payment processor fee.
 The acceptable mode of payment is debit or credit card from American Express, Visa, Discover, or MasterCard.